|

 .

-A second problem can involve
+| A second problem can involve spillover

-also known as externalities, that
+costs, also known as externalities,

 include costs of production, such as air

-and water pollution, that “spill over” onto
+and water pollution, that “spill

 people who have no control over how

 much of a good is produced.
-Since

 producers do not have to pay spillover

-costs, their total costs seem artificially low,
+costs, their total costs seem artificially

 and they will produce more than the equilibrium quantity of the good.
 The extra

-costs will be paid by consumers
+be paid by consumers

 Imperfect information is a third problem

-that can prevent a market from operating
+that can prevent a market

 smoothly.
 If buyers and sellers do not have

-enough information to make informed
+enough information to make

 choices about a product, they may not